 Input Type Result Undefined Throw a TypeError exception.
 Null Throw a TypeError exception.
 Boolean Throw a TypeError exception.
 Number Throw a TypeError exception.
 String Create an AttributeName from the String as specified below in section 9.5.1 XML Convert the input argument to a string using ToString then convert the result to an AttributeName as specified in section 9.5.1.
 XMLList Convert the input argument to a string using ToString then convert the result to an AttributeName as specified in section 9.5.1.
 Object If the input argument is a QName object (i.e., its internal [[Class]] property is "QName"), return a new AttributeName with its [[Name]] property set to the input argument.
 Otherwise, convert the input argument to a string using ToString then convert the result to an AttributeName as specified in section 9.5.1.
 AttributeName Return the input argument (no conversion).
+AnyName Return the result of calling ToAttributeName("")

-9.5.1 ToAttributeName Applied to the String Type
+9.5.1 To Attribute Name Applied to the String Type